Mea culpa, sort of

 Why is this a problem?

 Let me explain.
 According to Section 5 of the Real Property Tax Act (which is rife with all sorts of problems, in my opinion), a municipality is allowed to set whatever tax rate it wants on residential property.
-But legislation ties its hands on setting both the non-residential rate and the heavy industrial rate, each of which which must be between 1.4 and 1.7 times the residential rate.
+But legislation ties its hands on setting both the non-residential rate and the heavy industrial rate, each of which must be between 1.4 and 1.7 times the residential rate.

 “So what?” you might say.
 Well the problem is twofold.